rarcos/butterfly/README.md

 ### How to import the SQL Script Files (this will enable Global Events as well as Golden League):

-1. In the "Releases" section of this GitHub you will find butterfly, two (2) SQL script files, a command-line version of SQLite (sqlite3.exe), and an sql.bat file.
+1. In the "Releases" section of this GitHub you will find butterfly (both in .jar and .exe version), two (2) SQL script files, a command-line version of SQLite (sqlite3.exe), and an sql.bat file.
 Download all of them.

 2. Run butterfly at least once, because it will generate a database.
 This will hold all information related to the game (your scores, progress, etc.).

-3. After your first run (you should be exited from the game), you can now import the SQL script files.
-You can either open the database using an SQL Database browser and import the SQL files, or use the provided command-line tool as well as the provided .bat file (just double-click to run).
+3. After your first run (you should be exited from the game by now), you can now import the SQL script files.
+Make sure that the SQL script files are in the same folder as your butterfly database (`butterfly.sqlite`).
+You can either open the database using an SQL Database browser and import the SQL files, or use the provided command-line tool and .bat file to import (just double-click the .bat file to run).

 4. Once imported, start your game again.
 To play the Golden League you should be playing on "Gold Cab Mode."

 ### How to configure the Golden League:

 1. Notice that the start_time, end_time, and summary_time are in a format that's just purely numbers.
 That's the date/time in UNIX format.
 There are online "decoders" that can convert date/time into UNIX format.
+Here's a decoder that I personally use: https://dencode.com/

 2. Set the "start" and "end" date/time of each "League Period" and save the SQL script file.

 3. Import the resulting SQL script file again as per previous instructions (above).

-4. Alternatively, import the provided SQL script files "as-is" and then edit it via an SQL Browser (more convenient because the information is already organized in a database table).
+4. Alternatively, import the provided SQL script files "as-is" first, and then edit it via an SQL Browser (more convenient because the information is already organized in a database table).

 5. Full mechanics of the Golden League can be reviewed here; use this as your reference when creating your own Golden League: https://www.remywiki.com/AC_DDR_A20#GOLDEN_LEAGUE_.28.E3.82.B4.E3.83.BC.E3.83.AB.E3.83.87.E3.83.B3.E3.83.AA.E3.83.BC.E3.82.B0.29